peteroupc/html3dutil/tutorials/overview.md

  [**`CurveBuilder`**](https://peteroupc.github.io/html3dutil/CurveBuilder.html),
  [**`SurfaceBuilder`**](https://peteroupc.github.io/html3dutil/SurfaceBuilder.html) - Supports generating parametric curves and surfaces.
 Many curves and surfaces can be expressed as so-called _curve evaluator objects_ and _surface evaluator objects_, and the extras to the library include many kinds of such objects.

-For much more information on all of these classes, see my <a href="https://peteroupc.github.io/html3dutil">documentation for the Geometry Utilities Library</a>.
+For much more information on all of these classes, see my <a href="https://peteroupc.github.io/html3dutil">documentation for the Geometry Helper Library</a>.

 The following sections detail how an application that renders 3-D graphics can use this library.